Back to Obon!

 In an in-person Obon Festival, we have a literal army of volunteers who help people put on their yukata.

-This year to help we asked our local expert, Megumi Riel, for her assistance in creating this video.
+In 2021 we asked our local expert, Megumi Riel, for her assistance in creating this video.

 Megumi goes thru the basics as well as the finer pointers that could make that yukata fit perfectly!